 @server:port helping to avoid running commands on the wrong server.
 Finally, the portion at the bottom is reserved for the results of the commands which may be a grid of data or a message, as well as the command history panel.
 The actions of this widget are detailed as follows:

 ||From the SQL execution there's a possibility to add extra execution tabs by hitting

 ||Executes the current typed SQL commands against the currently established connection.
 Use the shortcut key

 ||This button reunites in a menu the actions to load and save external SQL scripts to be used in the SQL execution panel.|

 ||Toggles the text search form that will find occurrences of the desired terms in the typed commands.
 Additionally, it is possible to make replacements and adjust how words are searched by using regular expressions, case sensitivity, and exact matching.|

 ||Clears the results grid as well the typed commands.|

 ||This action gives access to all available snippets through a pop-up menu.
 By selecting a single item the code related to it will be appended to the current SQL commands.|

-In the same way the history panel have a context menu that enables the user to interact with its contents.
-The available operations that can be done via context menu are: find in history, reload it, save to external file and clear the entire registry.
+In the same way, the history panel has a context menu that enables the user to interact with its contents.
+The available operations that can be done via the context menu are: find in history, reload it, save to an external file, and clear the entire registry.
 Also, another way to interact with the history is by selecting fragments on it and then pressing the middle button of the mouse to quickly copy and paste the selection in the SQL execution panel.